bitovi/bitops/README.md

 ## How it works

-Bitops is a boiler plate docker image for DevOps work.
+BitOps is a boiler plate docker image for DevOps work.
 An operations repository is mounted to a bitops image's `/opt/bitops_deployment` directory.
-Bitops will
+BitOps will

 * Auto-detect any configuration belonging to one of its [supported tools](#supported-tools)
 * Loop through each tool and